jim-easterbrook/python-exiv2/README.rst

 In the Python interface these methods take any Python object which exposes a simple `buffer interface`_, e.g. ``bytes`` or ``str``.

 The Python interfaces to ``Exiv2::BasicIo`` and ``Exiv2::DataBuf`` expose their data as a Python buffer.
-This allows efficient access to the data without copying it.
+This allows efficient access to the data.
 For example::

     data = bytes(image.io())

-creates a Python ``bytes`` object containing the image data but without any copying.
+creates a Python ``bytes`` object initialised from the image data.

+.. versionadded:: 0.13.0
+    ``exiv2.BasicIo.mmap()`` returns a Python memoryview_ object pointing to the image data.
+    The buffer interface to ``exiv2.BasicIo`` is deprecated and will eventually be removed.

 Iterators
 ---------